ASSIGNMENT INSTRUCTIONS FOR IN-PERSON AND ONLINE COURSES

 Hello everyone, and welcome to this philosophy course.
-This document expands upon the main course requirements in the syllabus, and provides answers to most questions that you might have as the semester proceeds.
+This document expands upon the syllabus requirements for both my in-person and online courses, and provides answers to most questions that you might have as the semester proceeds.
+The main difference is whether the tests are in-person or online, but all else is the same.
 Please feel free to contact me at any time during the semester through email, which is my preferred method of communication.
 To get started, please read this document, then proceed to the Module 1 assignments.

-COURSE ASSIGNMENTS: Within each module, there are five types of assignments: (1) videos, (2) readings, (3) study questions, (4) discussion board comments, and (5) quizzes.
+COURSE ASSIGNMENTS FOR ONLINE CLASSES: Within each module, there are five types of assignments: (1) videos, (2) readings, (3) study questions, (4) discussion board comments, and (5) quizzes.
 Each of these is described in more detail below.
 Assignment due dates are posted on Canvas, and will likely change as the semester proceeds based on in-person class progress.

-INTERNET AND ARTIFICIAL INTELLIGENCE POLICY: The use of either internet-copied content, or artificial intelligence tools are strictly prohibited for all coursework, including study questions and discussion posts (e.g., Google searches, ChatGPT, Grammarly).
+INTERNET AND ARTIFICIAL INTELLIGENCE POLICY: Use of AI tools is not permitted in this course on any assignment.
+All work in this course will be produced by the student.
+Use of AI tools will be considered a violation of academic integrity and will be dealt with accordingly.
+The use of either internet-copied content, or artificial intelligence tools are strictly prohibited for all coursework, including study questions and discussion posts (e.g., Google searches, ChatGPT, Grammarly).
 Your study question answers and discussion posts must be based solely on the course reading material.
 Any such instances of internet or AI use will be considered academic dishonesty and will result in the following consequences: (1) negative points for the submission, (2) nullification of the module quiz score; and (3) potential additional penalties as per the UT Martin's academic integrity policy.
 Internet-copied and AI-generated content is easily identifiable, so you should submit your own original work, even if it contains content inaccuracies, typographical errors, grammatical mistakes, or stylistic imperfections.
 The presence of these will not adversely affect your assignment score.
-At any time during the semester, I may discuss your submitted assignments with you to verify your authorship.
+At any time during the semester, I may discuss your knowledge of the course material to verify your authorship of your submitted assignments.
+At any time during the semester, I may discuss your knowledge of the course material to verify your authorship of your submitted assignments.

 VIDEOS: Lecture videos are linked within each Canvas module.
 These are for the benefit of online students, but also in-person students who miss classroom lectures.